-At the core of Shepard's theory is the assumption that representations about categories correspond to a "consequential region" in psychological space (Figure 2a).
+At the core of Shepard's theory is the assumption that representations about categories correspond to a consequential region in psychological space (Figure 2a).
 Generalization thus arises due to uncertainty about the extent of these regions.
-As the distance between stimuli \mathbf{x} and \mathbf{x}' increases, they are less likely to belong to the same region and therefore less likely to produce similar outcomes.
-Other similarity-based approaches are consistent with this notion of a psychological space, where comparison to either previously encountered exemplars (Medin & Schaffer 1978; Nosofsky 1986), or to a learned prototype (Rosch 1973; Smith & Minda 1998) aggregated over multiple experiences, provides the basis for generalization (arrows in Figure 1c).
+As the distance between stimuli x and x' increases, they are less likely to belong to the same region and therefore less likely to produce similar outcomes.
+Other similarity-based approaches are consistent with this notion of a psychological space, where comparison to either previously encountered exemplars (Medin & Schaffer 1978, Nosofsky 1986) or to a learned prototype (Rosch 1973, Smith & Minda 1998) aggregated over multiple experiences provides the basis for generalization (see Figure 1c).

-Yet the notion of similarity has been famously criticized for being too flexible, with endless and arbitrary ways to define similarity for any pair of stimuli (Goodman 1972; Medin et al. 1993; Hahn & Ramscar 2001).
-Modern theories address this challenge by providing new approaches for describing the psychological mechanisms people use to construct context-relevant similarity representations (see Radulescu et al. 2021, for a review), forming a rational rather than arbitrary basis for computing similarity.
-Furthermore, advances in similarity-based approaches to generalization are now able to capture rich relational structure (Wu et al. 2021; Whittington et al. 2020) and represent the temporal dynamics of the environment (Stachenfeld et al. 2017; Garvert et al. 2023).
+Yet the notion of similarity has been famously criticized for being too flexible, with endless and arbitrary ways to define similarity for any pair of stimuli (Goodman 1972, Medin et al. 1993, Hahn & Ramscar 2001).
+Modern theories address this challenge by providing new approaches for describing the psychological mechanisms people use to construct context-relevant similarity representations (for a review, see Radulescu et al. 2021), forming a rational rather than an arbitrary basis for computing similarity.
+Furthermore, advances in similarity-based approaches to generalization are now able to capture rich relational structure (Whittington et al. 2020, Wu et al. 2021) and to represent the temporal dynamics of the environment (Stachenfeld et al. 2017, Garvert et al. 2023).

-Hybrid Concept Learning Using Bayesian Principles.
+2.1.3.
+Hybrid concept learning using Bayesian principles.
 Today, the most prolific theories of concept learning are hybrids that have a duality of both rule- and similarity-based interpretations (Pettine et al. 2023).
-One influential example is Bayesian concept learning (Figure 1d; Tenenbaum & Griffiths 2001), which uses a distribution over hypothesized category boundaries (rectangles in Figure 1d) to categorize novel stimuli (Sidebar 2.1).
+One influential example is Bayesian concept learning (Tenenbaum & Griffiths 2001), which uses a distribution over hypothesized category boundaries (see Figure 1d) to categorize novel stimuli (see the sidebar titled Bayesian Concept Learning).

-A key concept is the Bayesian size principle (Tenenbaum & Griffiths 2001), where under the assumption of "strong sampling", greater likelihoods are assigned to narrower hypotheses consistent with the data (darker shading for smaller rectangles in Figure 1d).
-Strong sampling assumes that rather than being completely random, the data \mathcal{X} are explicitly Universal Law of Generalization: The probability of a response for one stimulus being generalized to another is a function of the distance between the two stimuli in a psychological space.
+A key concept is the Bayesian size principle (Tenenbaum & Griffiths 2001), whereby under the assumption of strong sampling, greater likelihoods are assigned to narrower hypotheses consistent with the data (see Figure 1d).
+Strong sampling assumes that rather than being completely random, the data \mathcal{X} are explicitly sampled from positive examples of the category C, as is commonly the case the preference for smaller, more specific hypotheses over broader ones, given consistent evidence